Other Great Guitar Teachers in Seattle

 Val D’Alessio

 I found out about Val through the parent of one of her students, who gave her high praise.
-Val is both a professional musician and teaches music in the schools.
+I now teach one of her former students and am blown away with the quick progress he made with her.

-Styles: Rock, folk, blues, and country, beginners to intermediate.
+Styles: Rock, folk, and blues, beginners to intermediate.

 Website